rascm/osu/README.md

 ![](https://github.com/rascm/osu/blob/main/assets/logo.png)

-The module is promise based, and uses osu!api v2.
+The module is promise based, and uses osu!API v2.
 To use API you need to register your app [here](https://osu.ppy.sh/home/account/edit), just scroll down to set up oAuth applications.
 You will need the client id and secret code.
 Only the most frequently used, stable API endpoints are available!
 If something is wrong, you can report it on [GitHub](https://github.com/rascm/osu/issues).

 ## Usage